kraudy/IBM-i-pipeline/README.md

 ### Commit changes

 Now we need to sync the local changes with our github repo.
-This is the idea: Check what have changed, add it to the staged area, commit it and push it to your github repo.
+Here is the idea: Check what have changed, add it to the staged area, commit it and push it to your github repo.
 Very simple

 ```bash
 git status # Take a peek